Safari MCP: Native Browser Automation for AI Agents on macOS

 Model Context Protocol (MCP) is the open standard for connecting AI agents to external tools.
 When your AI coding assistant needs to browse the web, fill a form, or take a screenshot, it calls an MCP server.
 That server executes the action and returns the result.
 If you’re new to AI agents, we wrote a practical guide to AI agents for small business covering what they actually do and how to build one.

-Most MCP browser servers wrap Chrome via DevTools Protocol or Playwright.
-Safari MCP wraps native Safari via AppleScript and a persistent Swift helper process.
+Most browser-automation servers wrap Chrome via DevTools Protocol or Playwright.
+The Safari approach wraps native Safari via AppleScript and a persistent Swift helper process.

 Why Safari Instead of Chrome?